Skip to product information

 Size

-Wild Dagga (Leonotis leonurus) – Dried Flowers
+Wild Dagga (Leonotis leonurus) Dried Flowers

 How to use

-• Steep into a piping hot herbal tea.
+• Steep in hot herbal tea.

 • Use as a part of a smoking or vaporizing blend.